 Depending on the size of the price tag associated with your product, your sales cycle may be lengthy and complex.
 In these cases, it is particularly unlikely that there will only be one person involved in the purchasing decision.

 So, when thinking about your buyer personas, you also need to think about how the different personas sit together.
 What are the key relationships?
 The person signing off on a purchase may not be the one doing the research, pulling together a shortlist and finding options.
 Who do you need to get in front of and when?

 Now you know what buyer personas are there to do and why you need them for your sales and marketing activities, let’s look at how you go about putting them together.
 Here is a ready to use template to help you document your buyer personas.

 When you start to write up your buyer personas, remember to do so in the first person.
 This will help bring them to life even more for the team.
 Also consider giving them a photo and a name, to further cement the impression they create.

 Here is a run through of the most common categories a buyer persona might include:

-- Outline their position and the different roles they may play – ‘I’m part of a national, very corporate organisation.
+Outline their position and the different roles they may play – ‘I’m part of a national, very corporate organization.
 I have responsibility for a large team.
 I’ve risen up the ranks over many years to become part of the senior team.
 I’m a board member.’

 It will take time to get accurate and comprehensive buyer personas together, especially if you are pulling teams together to discuss and agree on what they should include, but your efforts will be worth it in the end.